atjohnfeng/Array-Match/README.md

 1) Revisit any game level previously completed.
 2) Restart any level in which the player made a mistake.
 3) Combine method and argument cards to manipulate the board and solve puzzles.
-4) Receive a score based on how quickly they completed the level.

 In addition, this project will include:

-1) An instructions guide on how to play the game..
+1) An instructions guide on how to play the game.
 2) A production README.

 ## Wireframes ##